P6rguVyrst/100-days-of-code/log.md

 **Thoughts**: When I look at the code I wrote when the challenge started, I see how un-Pythonic it is.
 Without mentors, the way of natural evolution, learning is slow and painful.
 Organic growth.

+### Day 65: February 10, 2018

+**Today's Progress**: Read an article about mocking external APIs, and didn't quite like all the provided exaples.
+Pytest assertions are just so much more elegant than nose equivalents.

+**Thoughts**: It's more difficult getting stuff done while travelling.